-- Adequately ventilate all areas that may have accumulated any gas to safe levels of propane concentration in air of less than 25% of the lower flammable limit ("LFL") of propane (<0.5%). - Dispose of debris.

-Although propane is not considered to be an environmental hazard, spills and leaks of other hydrocarbon fuels stored at the Sunbelt Rentals Fallowfield facility must be cleaned up after an emergency.
+- Adequately ventilate all areas that may have accumulated any gas to safe levels of propane concentration in air of less than 25% of the lower flammable limit (LFL) of propane (i.e., an equivalent of less than 0.5% propane concentration by volume in air). - Dispose of debris. - Although propane is not considered to be an environmental hazard, spills and leaks of other hydrocarbon fuels stored at Morgan Fuels' Mountdale facility must be cleaned up after an emergency.